springtimesoft/silverstripe-raygun-tags/README.md

-# Add useful tags to SilverStripe Raygun logs
+# Add useful tags to Silverstripe Raygun logs

 This is a purpose-built extension that adds several useful tags to error messages that are published to Raygun via the [silverstripe/silverstripe-raygun](https://github.com/silverstripe/silverstripe-raygun) extension.